Honors Capstone Project

 The program succeeded in introducing children to theatre within a non-threatening atmosphere that emphasized the importance of an ensemble and encouraged creativity.
 The actors were proud of what they performed and parents and others were impressed with how much we accomplished in such a short period of time.
 I valued the production that they presented but even more so, I valued the work that went into it.
 The transformations I witnessed—in terms of exploring creatively, building an ensemble, and emerging as more confident young people—are what I treasure most about this experience.

 Borgwardt, Laura, "Inspiring Creativity and Self-Confidence: The Power of Theatre in a Child’s Life" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 324.

 Creative Commons License